plaidchuck/WGU/D315 - Network And Security Foundations/Section3.md

 **Discretionary Access Control** - Resource owner decides permissions

+**Nondiscretionary Access Control** - Access controls granted and monitor by security team, not the system admin.

+**Mandatory Access Control** - No transfer of permissions, permission is granted based on the sensitivity of resource and security level of user.

 **Role-Based Access Control** - Permissions assigned based on role or job function or groups

 **Rule-Based Access Control** - Permissions allowed or denied based on fixed rules with no exceptions, most common with firewalls that have hard rules on what traffic is allowed